powerjg/learning_gem5/part3/MSI/debugging.rst

 It could also be that the directory is much slower than the other caches at responding since it has to get the data from memory.

 If it's the latter (which I should be sure to verify), what we could do is include an ack requirement for the directory, too.
-Then, when the direcory sends the data (and the owner, too) decrement the needed acks and trigger the event based on the new ack count.
+Then, when the directory sends the data (and the owner, too) decrement the needed acks and trigger the event based on the new ack count.

 Actually, that first hypothesis was not quite right.
 I printed out the number of acks whenever we receive an InvAck and what's happening is that the other cache is responding with an InvAck before the directory has told it how many acks to expect.